Music and the Arts

 A message from the Director of College Music, Dr Jonathan Williams

 With concerts, exhibitions, workshops, readings and drama productions all taking place within College, St Hilda's students enjoy one of the most exciting college-based cultural environments in Oxford.
-St Hilda's Drama Society puts on a performance each term.
-Find out more about how to get involved on their website.
+St Hilda's award-winning Drama Society puts on a performance each term.

 The Jacqueline du Pré Music Building (JdP)